 - That embarrassing lip-smacking from years of antipsychotic use

-- That nasty cough from smoking
+- That nasty cough and wheezing from years of smoking

 - The trembling generated by your chronic anger